dmeim/ilovemypretty.com/public/feelings/ashamed/message.md

 You are not defined by your mistakes, your past, or your lowest moments.
-You are defined by love—the love that created you and will never let you go.
+You are defined by the love that created you and He will never let you go.